cass-community/cass-community.github.io/_software/librom.md

 #   product's entry in the catalog.
 To provide optional items, please uncomment the keys and complete
 #   the value appropriately.
 #
-#   Some keys are specifically chosen to match those in the e4s.yaml schema (ignoring case)
-#   with the expectation that they should have the same content (and probably will eventually be merged).
-#
-#
 # BASIC PRODUCT INFORMATION (ALL REQUIRED)
 #   name:                   (string) REQUIRED The name under which your product should appear in the catalog
 #   areas:                  (list) REQUIRED Each product must be associated with at least one area; multiple areas should be listed as appropriate.